 27. Top 10 Pinterest Boards for Parents by Cathy James at the NurtureStore.
 If you are looking for educational projects to do with preschool and elementary school-age children at home, Pinterest is the place to be!
 Twitter; Facebook Page

 31. Five Strategies for Smooth Operating for the New School Year by Cindy Goldrich, Ed.M. at PTSCoaching.
-Good advice on getting organized, managing time, and using low-tech strategies to support children with ADHD.
+Good advice on getting organized, managing time, and using low-tech strategies to support children with ADHD at back-to-school time.
 Twitter; Facebook Page

 32 Five Ways to Help Your Child Transition Back to School by Chynna Laird at Special-lsm.
 Mom with child with Sensory Processing Disorder (SPD) talks about creating a transition plan for supporting special needs children.
 Twitter; Facebook Page